Reltroner/reltroner-studio/content/factions/cenrestier-country-profile.md

 ### 🏰 **Key Characteristics**

-- **Architectural Legacy:** Over 4,000 castles, keeps, and walled towns still stand strong across the country.
+- **Architectural Legacy:** Over 4 million castles, keeps, and walled towns still stand strong across the country.
 - **Fortress Zoning System:** Cities and towns are built in concentric circles around ancient castles, which still serve as libraries, civic halls, and spiritual centers.
 - **Cultural Integrity:** Traditions such as weekly fortress processions, handwritten documentation, and symbolic key ceremonies are still widely practiced.
 - **Educational Focus:** All citizens receive classical education with an emphasis on logic, philosophy, and architectural history.